-As of the Spring 2012 semester, EK301 has transitioned to a new lecture format.
+EK301 transitioned to a new lecture format starting in the Spring 2012 semester.
 Our hope is that this new format will better help you learn the material.
 Periodically throughout each lecture, you will work in 4-person groups on example problems.

-In order to provide feedback on your analysis, you will work out the example problem on an iPad tablet based on your group discussion.
-One tablet and stylus will be provided for each group during lecture and will be distributed and collected at the beginning and end of each lecture.
+Your instructor may opt to have your group work on an iPad tablet or some other means to document your work.
 A large part of the analysis in EK301 comes from successful diagnosis of the forces that act on a structure, so correctly drawing the relevant free body diagram(s) (FBD) is a vital but difficult first step.
-The iPad is an ideal tool to enable the faculty to provide penalty-free feedback on your understanding of the concepts.
 Use of the iPad during lecture will consist of you and your group writing down the steps you took to tackle the problem and wirelessly submitting the work, all within a 15-minute time period.
 The faculty and GTFs will circulate around the room to provide assistance if necessary, so don't hesitate to ask for help!
 At the end of the exercise the lecturer will review the work and highlight correct steps and common mistakes.
 The goal is to provide you with immediate feedback on your comprehension of the material (particularly on the graphical analysis), rather than have you wait several weeks for your graded assignments to be returned.
 Your files will additionally be available for download after lecture.

-The iPad is also an ideal tool for getting distracted from the course!
-As such, we expect a high level of responsibility for your use of the iPads.
-They should be used only to work out the problem, and not, for example, be used to play Angry Birds or catch up on Facebook (internet, iTunes, and app installation have been disabled to remove all temptations!).
 You will NOT be graded on the quality or correctness of your work, but don't be surprised if your group's work gets presented to the class during the feedback portion.
 Your names will not be publicized, but feel free to take credit if your steps were correct.
 However, since the feedback portion is as important as your work effort, you should show all the steps you followed to the solution, even if you're not sure if they're correct.
 Just try to be as systematic and orderly as possible so we can make sense of your work.